lukeplausin/keycloak-sdk/README.md

 ## Logging

-The SDK uses the python `logging` module as standard.
+The SDK uses the Python `logging` module as standard.
 To capture the output of the logs, you can redirect the output like this:

 ```
 import keycloak_sdk